 The NES set out the key work-related entitlements for your employees and outworkers under the Fair Work Act 2009.
-There are 10 minimum standards for employment which you need to comply with.
+There are minimum standards for employment which you need to comply with.
 These conditions are in addition to your obligations under the TCF Award.

-What are the 10 NES entitlements?
+What are the NES entitlements?

-The NES are set out in the Fair Work Act 2009 and comprise 10 minimum standards of employment.
+The NES are set out in the Fair Work Act 2009 and comprise the minimum standards of employment.
 Each standard is covered in detail in separate Fair Work Ombudsman (FWO) fact sheets, but in summary, the NES involve the following minimum entitlements:

-- 1. Maximum weekly hours of work 38 hours per week, plus reasonable additional hours. - 2.
-Requests for flexible working arrangements This allows employees who have worked for you for at least 12 months to request flexible working arrangements (in writing) if they: - are the parent, or have responsibility for the care, of a school aged child or younger - are a carer - have a disability - are 55 or older - are experiencing family or domestic violence; or - provide care or support to a member of their household or immediate family who requires care and support because of family or domestic violence - 3.
-Parental leave and related entitlements up to 12 months unpaid leave per employee, plus a right to request an additional 12 months unpaid leave, plus other forms of maternity, paternity and adoption- related leave. - 4.
-Annual leave four weeks paid leave per year, plus an additional week for certain shift workers. - 5.
-Personal/carer's leave and compassionate leave 10 days paid personal/carer's leave per year, two days unpaid carer's leave as required, and two days compassionate leave (unpaid for casuals) as required. - 6.
-Community service leave this allows for unpaid leave for voluntary emergency activities, and leave for jury service with an entitlement to be paid for up to 10 days jury service. - 7.
-Long service leave a transitional entitlement for employees as outlined in an applicable pre-modernised Award, pending the development of a uniform national long service leave standard. - 8.
-Public holidays a paid day off on a public holiday, except where reasonably requested to work. - 9.
-Notice of termination and redundancy pay up to five weeks notice of termination and up to 16 weeks severance pay on redundancy, both based on length of service. - 10.
-Provision of a Fair Work Information Statement this must be provided by employers to all new employees.
-It contains information about the NES, modern Awards, agreement- making, the right to freedom of association, termination of employment, individual flexibility arrangements, union rights of entry, transfer of business, and the respective roles of the Fair Work Commission and the Fair Work Ombudsman.
+- Maximum weekly hours of work 38 hours per week, plus reasonable additional hours. - Requests for flexible working arrangements certain employees can ask to change their working arrangements. - Parental leave and related entitlements up to 12 months of unpaid leave and the right to ask for an extra 12 months of unpaid leave.
+Also includes adoption-related leave. - Annual leave four weeks of paid leave per year, plus an additional week for some shiftworkers. - Sick and carer's leave and compassionate leave 10 days of paid sick and carer's leave (pro rata for part-time employees), two days of unpaid carer's leave as required and two days of compassionate leave as required. - Family and domestic violence leave 10 days of paid leave per year. - Community service leave unpaid leave for voluntary emergency activities and leave for jury service, with an entitlement to be paid for up to 10 days for jury service. - Long service leave paid leave for employees who have been with the same employer for a long time. - Public holidays a paid day off on a public holiday (unpaid for casuals), except where reasonably requested to work. - Notice of termination and redundancy pay up to five weeks' notice of termination and up to 16 weeks redundancy pay, both based on length of service. - Superannuation (super) employers must make contributions to eligible employees' super funds under super guarantee laws.
+Super is also a NES entitlement (some exclusions apply).
+For more information see fairwork.gov.au/super. - Provision of the Fair Work Information Statement and the Casual Employment Information Statement the Fair Work Information Statement must be provided by employers to all new employees.
+Casual employees must also be given the Casual Employment Information Statement. - Casual conversion the right for casual employees to become permanent employees.